fdesnoes/enigma/README.md

 1940's technology you'll be just as good at encrypting things as anyone's grandmother.

+The CLI was modified by becgabri, I have added here the proper usage of the cli as well as the build procedure.

 ### Usage

 This repository contains both the CLI tool and its underlying library written in Go.